Flash-X/Milhoja/docs/UserManual/input_interface.rst

 tile_in
 """""""
+TODO: The current JSON setup for tile_in / tile_in_out / tile_out / tile_scratch obtains the size of the
+array by subtracting the start and ends of the array and adding 1.
+However, if we want the starting offset to be anything other than 0, this will not work.
+For example, in the Runtime tests, there exists a packet that needs to be size 1, and the start and end indices need to be 1.
+Because the starting and ending index are 1, but the size of the array is also 1, the data packet tries to use an offset outside of the array's memory, causing memory access violations.
+There are 2 proposed fixes for this problem.

+One is to allow additional functionality to the FArray4D class to be able to offset its starting index.
+Unfortunately, I don't believe this solution solves the issue for Fortran packets, since a Fortran packet does not use FArray4D objects to store arrays.
+There would need to be adjustments made to the DataPacket generator for this to work properly.

+The second solution is to split the NUNKS and variable masking offsets of the data packet.
+This allows for any desired variable masking while also being able to set a specific size for the array.
+This solution is essentially what the hand-written data packets used, where the size of the array was determined by NUNKVAR and the variable masking was set using a separate variable masking function.
+Only this time, only the data packet itself would have access to the variable masking information, keeping it self contained.
+The problem with this solution is that it's much more error prone when creating DataPacket jsons.

 The data in this array is copied into the device being used.
 This dictionary consists of several keywords:

 * **type**: The data type of the items in the array to be copied in.